SHREC-DOE-UF/BE-SST/DETAILED_BUILD_INSTALL.md

 ### Testing BE-SST
 Assuming you are in the `sst-elements-BE` directory:
 ```
-\# Navigate to the [tests](src/sst/elements/behavioralEmulation/tests/) folder in `sst-elements-BE`
+\# Navigate to the tests folder
 cd sst-elements-BE/src/sst/elements/behavioralEmulation/tests/

 \# Version -- Simple sanity test
 sst --version

-\# Running the test script for BE to check its functioning correctly
+\# Running the test script for BE to check its functional correctness
 ./BE_TEST.sh

 \# Running a test configuration to obtain a simulated time